ewu-meltingj/css-am/README.md

 # CSS AM Framework

-A simple css framework for typeography and static grid.
+A simple css framework for typography and static grid.

 Used for rough quick mockups.